Shubhangi105/Hackathon-dec19-Django/README.md

 # abnormal_distribution_ML_winter19

-Booking Doctor's Appointment by Linux commands.

-Searching and Sorting all the doctors available in any location.
+Finding doctors near you or by specialisation by Linux commands, with a database created by scraping a website using Selenium and BeautifulSoup.